PointZero86/zeromyths/README.md

 <p>
 Pokemon have their required (Item) next to their name, click the dropdown for a list of biomes<br>
 Biomes have their tag in [Brackets], check this for modded biomes<br>
-If a Pokemon has additional conditions, they are listed below biomes
+If a Pokemon has additional conditions, they are listed below biomes<br>

+Note: Some of the biomes have duplicates, this is my bad and will be fixed soon!
 </p>

 ## Generation 1 [Kanto]